Orange-eat97/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to add a person with specified details.
-2. AddressBook adds the person.
-3. AddressBook adds the person to list of persons.
+2. AddressBook adds the person to list of persons.

     Use case ends.